 The biggest mistake is treating the website as a finished brochure rather than an active part of the lead-generation system.

 Another common mistake is assuming low enquiry volume automatically means low demand.
-In many B2B businesses, the demand exists, but the website is not building understanding and confidence well enough to convert it.
+In many B2B businesses, the demand is there.
+The website just is not building enough understanding and confidence to convert it.

 What to fix first